aperturerobotics/cli/docs/examples/flags.md

   boost: 2
 ---

-Setting and querying flags is simple.
+Flags provide ways for users to modify the behavior of your command-line application.
+Defining and accessing flags is straightforward.

 <!-- {
   "output": "Hello Nefertiti"